INIT-REF/LLDBF/README.md

 `r` modulus of bottom stack item and top one

+## Integer literals
+You can set the current cell to a certain value by just using the number in the source code.
+A trivial example would be the following "Hello, World!" implementation, which just uses the same cell over and over to print the characters one by one and a final new line:

+`72.101.108..111.44.32.87.111.114.108.100.33.10.`

 ## The stack
 The stack can hold up to two numbers, which can be pushed to the stack using `^`.
 The top stack item can be popped with `v`, after which the bottom item becomes the new top item (last in, first out).
 For example, if the current tape has the values 2, 3 in the first two cells, the pointer is at the first cell and we execute the sequence `^>^>v>v`, the first four cells will now be 2, 3, 3, 2.